AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

 ## Step 8: Add an area that you want to accelerate

-After you purchase a basic bandwidth plan, you must add one or more acceleration areas where end users are located, and allocate bandwidth to these areas.
+After you purchase a basic bandwidth plan, you can specify a region to be accelerated and allocate bandwidth resources used for acceleration.

-To add an acceleration area, follow these steps:

 1. On the **Instances** page, click the ID of the GA instance that is created in Step 6.